 3. Rebecca Soni

 Rebecca Soni is an American multiple world record holder swimmer.
-Rebecca Soni studied communications at the University of Southern California and started the Trojan Swim Club.
+Soni studied communications at the University of Southern California and started the Trojan Swim Club.
 She got her national and international breakthrough in 2005, since then she is part of the U.S team.

 2. Missy Franklin

 Missy Franklin is a 19 year old American swimmer.
-Missy is a four-time Olympic gold medalist.
+Franklin is a four-time Olympic gold medalist.
 She made her Olympic debut at the 2012 Summer Olympics at age 17.
 At the World Championships 2011 in Shanghai and 2013 in Barcelona she won nine titles.

 1. Katie Ledecky